Asymptotic optimality of Grover-Radhakrishnan-Korepin algorithm: Reduced switching dynamics

 Using Lemma~\ref{lem:XY-Lie-closure}, we have

 Hence

 Differentiating the last two equations gives \(\ddot\phi_2=-\dot\phi_3=-\phi_2\) and \(\ddot\phi_3=\dot\phi_2=-\phi_3\). \end{proof}

 The above two lemmas show that the reduced switching dynamics is elementary on each bang arc: it is elliptic on both \(X\)- and \(Y\)-arcs, although with different frequencies and with different variables playing the primary role.
 This distinction is the starting point for the explicit switching-point propagation derived in the next subsection.
+The different frequencies come from the original generators rather than from the choice of reduced variables: \(X\) contains \(s=\sin\gamma=1/\sqrt K\) because a global step couples the target block to the non-target blocks, whereas \(Y\) acts locally within each block and, after measuring the local evolution time in units of \(\sqrt b\) local Grover queries, contains no dependence on the number of blocks \(K\).